|

 Re-potting your orchids should be done every 2 years and with caution so that you do not damage the root system.
 The best time to re-pot the Oncidium orchid is after new growth has started.
 Do not re-pot during the orchids blooming session.

 1) Pick a pot that contains holes at the bottom for proper water drainage.
 You also want to make sure the pot is large enough for the next 2-3 years of growth.
 These tropical plants like to be somewhat crowded so the next pot does not need to be to large.
 Just the next size up.
+I usually get a clay pot or clear pots.
+I like the clear pots especially, if I just split an orchid and I'm watching for their roots to grow.
+The other benefit of clear pots is that the sun can reach the roots. |

-2) When you re-pot your orchid you want to make sure you remove all of the old medium.
+to make sure you remove all of the old medium.

 I cut away some of the dead or soft roots (the dead ones will appear brown) to make room for new ones.
 When completing the removal of the roots you want to use clean shears as to not pass on any diseases from other plants.